top of page

 4. Use Food Play and Exploration

-For kids with strong sensory preferences, food exposure outside of mealtime can help.
-Try engaging in:
+For children with strong sensory needs, food exploration outside of mealtime can be powerful.
+Try:

 5. Address Sensory Issues